AdChengyaoYu/AdChengyaoYu.github.io/index.md

   </div>
 </div>

 ---

 ## About Me

 Hi!
 I’m Chengyao Yu.
 I am fortunate to have received guidance from Professor Ruixing Ming during my undergraduate studies.
-I will be joining the Department of Statistics and Data Science at Southern University of Science and Technology (SUSTech) as a master's student in Fall 2025, where I have the fortune to be mentored by Professor Bingyi Jing.
-I’m excited to work on theoretical and applied statistical problems and hope to engage with the broader research community.
+I will be joining the Department of Statistics and Data Science at Southern University of Science and Technology (SUSTech) as a master's student in Fall 2025, where I will be mentored by Professor Bingyi Jing.
+I’m excited to work on both theoretical and applied statistical problems, and I hope to engage actively with the broader research community.

 ---